bec-archer/SR80-Manuals/user-manual.md

 If a device needs to be reassigned (different role, different name, or just starting fresh):

 1. Open the Admin view on an admin-role device (or elevate admin access on the target device)
-2. Tap **Reset Device** at the bottom of the Admin settings list
+2. At the top of the Admin settings list, find the **Device** section showing the current device name
-3. Confirm by tapping **Reset Device** again in the confirmation prompt
+3. **Long-press the device name row** (press and hold for about 1 second).
+A footer note under the section reads "Long press the device name to reset this device."
+4. When the PIN entry sheet appears, enter an admin PIN to confirm the reset
-4. The device will forget its identity and show the setup screen again
+5. The device will forget its identity and show the setup screen again
-4. Go through the setup process to assign a new name and role
+6. Go through the setup process to assign a new name and role

+The long-press gesture is intentional — it's there to keep accidental taps from wiping a device.
+The admin PIN is the second layer of protection: anyone who long-presses still has to authenticate before the reset goes through.

 ---